 Our fixed rate debt is made up primarily of \$1.2 billion of our senior notes.
 Except in limited circumstances, we do not have an obligation to prepay our fixed-rate debt prior to maturity and, as a result, interest rate risk and changes in fair value should not have a significant impact on our fixed rate borrowings until we would be required to repay such debt.
 Our Credit Facility is subject to interest rate changes.
 We had \$40.0 million in borrowings and repayments under the Credit Facility during the year ended December 31, 2022.
-There were no intraperiod borrowings during the year ended December 31, 2020.
-We had no outstanding borrowings as of either December 31, 2022 or 2021.
+There were no intraperiod borrowings during the year ended December 31, 2021, and we had \$500.0 million of intraperiod borrowings during the year ended December 31, 2022 or 2021.
 Interest charges resulting from the intraperiod borrowings during the year ended December 31, 2022 were not material.
 There were no interest charges resulting from intraperiod borrowings during the year ended December 31, 2021.
-Interest charges resulting from the intraperiod borrowings during the year ended December 31, 2021.
-Interest charges resulting from the intraperiod borrowings during the year ended December 31, 2020.
+Interest charges resulting from the intraperiod borrowings during the year ended December 31, 2022 were not material.
+There were no interest charges resulting from intraperiod borrowings during the year ended December 31, 2021.
+Interest charges resulting from the intraperiod borrowings during the year ended December 31, 2022 were not material.
+There were no interest charges resulting from intraperiod borrowings during the year ended December 31, 2021.
+Interest charges resulting from the intraperiod borrowings totaled \$0.2 million for the year ended December 31, 2020.